 Paul says: “For he is not a Jew, which is one outwardly . . .
 But he is a Jew, which is one inwardly; and circumcision is that of the heart, in the spirit, and not in the letter; whose praise is not of men, but of God.”
 (Romans 2:28, 29)

 Please remember, all these future time periods must be considered “indefinite time.”
-Mrs. White used the term “definite time” repeatedly in her writings [more than 80 times according to the CDROM].
+White used the term “definite time” repeatedly in her writings [more than 80 times according to the CDROM].
 Careful examination will prove that “definite time” means “time setting.”
-So, while the evidence for a future application of these time periods is nearly overwhelming, we will be unable to set a date for their beginnings prospectively, only retrospectively, most likely sometime after the close of probation when the trumpet scenarios commence.
+So, while the evidence for a future application of these time periods is nearly overwhelming, we will be unable to set a date for their beginnings, which are, most likely, sometime after the close of probation when the trumpet scenarios commence.

 Also, note this quote which should not be forgotten: “’Power was given unto him to continue forty and two months.’
 And, says the prophet, ‘I saw one of his heads as it were wounded to death.’
-And again: ‘He that leadeth into captivity shall go into captivity: he that killeth with the sword must be killed with the sword.’
-The forty and two months are the same as the ‘time and times and the dividing of time,’ three years and a half, or 1260 days, of Daniel 7– the time during which the papal power was to oppress God’s people.
+And again, ‘He that leadeth into captivity shall go into captivity: he that killeth with the sword must be killed with the sword.’
+The forty and two months are the same as the ‘time and times and the dividing of time,’ three years and a half, or 1260 days, of Daniel 7, ―the time during which the papal power was to oppress God’s people.
 This period, as stated in preceding chapters, began with the supremacy of the papacy, A.D.
 538, and terminated in 1798.
-At that time the pope was made captive by the French army, the papal power received its deadly wound, and the prediction was fulfilled, ‘He that leadeth into captivity shall go into captivity.’”
-That statement lumps Revelation 13:5, 10; 11:2, 3; and Daniel 7:25 all together in the past.
-But, in light of her other statements, already referred to, we must acknowledge that the future applications also receive full support from the Spirit of Prophecy.
-If we can find it in our hearts to accept that concept, it will clarify many difficult, even impossible exegetical problems in the understanding of Daniel and Revelation that have faced our church for more than a century!
+At that time, the pope was made captive by the French army, the papal power received its deadly wound, and the prediction was fulfilled, ‘He that leadeth into captivity shall go into captivity.’”
+(The Great Controversy by E.G White, page 439) That statement lumps Revelation 13:5, 10; 11:2, 3; and Daniel 7:25 all together in the past.
+But, in light of her other statements, already referred to, we must acknowledge that the future applications also receive full support from her.
+If we can find it in our hearts to accept that concept, it will clarify many difficult, even impossible, exegetical problems in the understanding of Daniel and Revelation that have faced our church for more than a century!

-SDA Bible Commentary Vol.7, page 819 (top left column)
+Seventh-day Adventist Bible Commentary, Vol. 7, page 819 (top left column)

 Ibid (under “Over all kindreds.”)